 Management of Concussion

-The most important element in the management of concussion MUST ALWAYS be the welfare of the player - in both the short and long term.
+The most important element in the management of concussion must always be the welfare of the player - in both the short and long term.
 All players with concussion, or suspected of having a concussion, should seek urgent medical assessment.

 Concussion is a disturbance in brain function resulting from trauma that is transmitted to the brain either directly or indirectly.
 There is no absolute need for direct head impact for a concussion to occur.
-There are no structural changes and the changes that do occur are temporary and should recover spontaneously if managed appropriately.
+There are no structural changes (e.g. brain bleeds) and the changes that do occur are temporary and recover spontaneously.

 In the period following a concussion, a player should not be allowed to return to play or train until they have had a formal medical clearance using the NRL Head Injury Recognition and Referral form by a doctor.